campoceblo/infinite-agentic-loop/.mistral/commands/infinite.md

 **INFINITE AGENTIC LOOP COMMAND**

 Think deeply about this infinite generation task.
-You are about to embark on a sophisticated iterative creation process.
+You are about to embark on a sophisticated iterative creation process using MistralAI's parallel processing capabilities.

 **Variables:**